olivierdagenais/olivierdagenais.github.io/swe-book.md

 > Prefer to perform interaction testing only for _state-changing_ functions (that have side-effects on the world, like sending an e-mail)

+> Avoid overspecification (focus on testing behaviours over methods, one behaviour per test)

 ### Conclusion

+Test doubles are meant to make tests run faster, but be careful to not make tests unclear, brittle and/or less effective.

 ### TL;DRs

+> - A real implementation should be preferred over a test double.
+> - A fake is often the ideal solution if a real implementation can’t be used in a test.
+> - Overuse of stubbing leads to tests that are unclear and brittle.
+> - Interaction testing should be avoided when possible: it leads to tests that are brittle because it exposes implementation  details of the system under test.